-Addiction and dependency often have a series of symptoms that manifest in the sufferers.
-Compulsion and impulsive actions are two of the most common symptoms of a person who has an addictive personality.
-People hear the terms frequently but don’t understand the distinction.
+Addiction and dependency often have a series of symptoms that manifest.
+Compulsion and impulsive actions are two of the most common symptoms of an addictive personality.
+While people hear the terms frequently, many don’t understand the distinction.
 In fact, they have some similarities and some differences.

 Compulsion: When You Think You Must

 The dictionary definition of compulsion has two parts.
 One part explains a compulsion as the irresistible urge to perform an action.
-The another part of the definition explains compulsion as being forced to do something.
-Peer groups, parents and family members may force someone to develop a compulsive urge.
-A compulsion may be the feeling that one has to force something, as well.
+Another part of the definition explains compulsion as being forced to do something.
+Peer groups, parents, and family members may force someone to develop a compulsive urge.
+A compulsion may also be the feeling that one has to force something.